jonovate/quizzy/Question_5/README.md

 Kubernetes is concept of Master/Worker model.
 Master has a Controller, Scheduler, API Services, and etc for configuration across cluster.
 The workers are Nodes, where it contains a container runtime resources with groupings of Pods where the containers themselves actually run.
 Kubernetes also has concept of a Replica Set, which is a defined layout of pods/nodes.
-This is similar to Docker Services.
+This seems to be similar to Docker Stacks.

 Most recent, recommended guide: <https://kubernetes.io/docs/getting-started-guides/minikube/>